ckz8780/drf_user_manager/README.md

 # DRF User Manager

 Provides the ability to create/update/delete users via a Django REST API.
-No listing capabilities are allowed.
+No listing capabilities are allowed, even for superusers.
 This is a "write only" API, which uses explicit view types and allowed methods to allow very specific access.
 There is no API root.

+The API validates password strength with Django's built in password validators.

 ## Endpoints: